 Each year, nearly two million people have successful cataract surgery to restore clear vision.
 At Crisp Regional Hospital, we use state-of-the-art Phacoemulsification units with small incisions and advanced technology IOLs.

 When you think of laser vision correction, you probably think of LASIK.
-However, there are several other options for corrective surgery such as Lensectomy, LASEK and PRK.
+However, there are several other corrective surgery options, such as Lensectomy, LASEK, and PRK.
 Often, these options can be better alternatives.

 PRK (or photorefractive keratectomy) is a refractive vision correction procedure that is similar to LASIK.
 It is the second most common eye correction surgery in the United States.

-Although we do not perform these laser services in Cordele, the post-operative care can be administered locally to minimize your travel.
+Although we do not perform these laser services in Cordele, a local doctor can administer post-operative care locally to minimize your travel.